• Main Website

 Growing up I am sure many of us can remember being told to wash our hands, especially after using the bathroom, being outside or before preparing or eating food.
-In this blog, we will discuss why it is essential to practise proper handwashing techniques.
+In all cases, it is essential to practise proper handwashing techniques and learn these from a young age.

 The Coronavirus pandemic has undoubtedly highlighted the importance of good hand hygiene.
 In the Global Hygiene Reset Report conducted by Initial Washroom Hygiene, 74% of global respondents indicated that they are now more aware of germ hotspots than they were before the pandemic.

-Below we have listed some of the infections and diseases which can be spread by not washing your hands thoroughly after using the bathroom, and when preparing food for others.
+Heightened knowledge about handwashing and the link to infection has made us more aware of the infections and diseases that can be spread by not washing your hands thoroughly after using the bathroom, and when preparing food for others.

 Noroviruses